-Bikes are a healthy and environmentally friendly way to get around cities and towns.
-Biking is a fun way to get your daily exercise, as long as you follow the rules of the road.
+Biking is an environmentally friendly way to get around cities and towns and a fun way to get your daily exercise.
+You just need to remember to follow the rules of the road and always wear your helmet (even on short bike rides).

 Where can I ride?